-\textbf{Achieving parallelism with CPEs.} To achieve good parallelism wit CPEs, the load balance and write conflict need to be considered when generating code on Sunway.
-The load balance can be achieved using the \textit{athread\_parallel} primitive, which splits the high dimension of the tensor across multiple tasks.
-The Figure~\ref{fig:parallel} shows an example of vector multiplication, $v = v1 \times v2$.
-For the vector \textit{v} whose size of dimension is 1024, we divide its dimensions into 64 chunks and the size of each chunk is 16. \textit{\_begin} and \textit{\_end} indicates the range of tasks for each CPE, which is determined by the \textit{id} of CPE and the number of the tasks.
-The worst case happens when the size along the high dimension of the tensor is less than the number of CPEs.
+To achieve better parallel efficiency with CPEs, the load balance and write conflict need to be considered when generating codes.
+The load balance can be achieved by using the \textit{athread\_parallel} primitive, which splits computation task into sub-tasks along the highest dimension of the tensor.
+Take the vector multiplication ($v = v1 \times v2$) with parallel implementation as an example.
+For the vector \textit{v} with dimension size of 1,024, we divide its dimensions into \textit{CoreNum} chunks.
+As \textit{CoreNum} on Sunway is 64, the size of each chunk is 16.
+The \textit{\_begin} and \textit{\_end} indicates the range of sub-tasks for each CPE, which is determined by the \textit{id} of CPE and the number of the tasks.
+The less optimal case happens when the size along the high dimension of the tensor is less than the number of CPEs.
 Such a case can be solved by using the \textit{fuse} primitive to combine multiple dimensions until the size is large enough.
-Writing conflict can be avoided by splitting the tasks along the dimension of the tensor to be written.
+And the write conflict can be avoided by splitting the tasks along the dimension of the tensor to be written.

-\textbf{Analyzing the correlation between tensor and variable.} Algorithm~\ref{alg:analyze} illustrates how to derive the correlation between tensors and variables used in Section~\ref{subsec:dmainter} and~\ref{subsec:dmainsert}.
-First, there is a set of variables and tensors, which contains the subscript information of each dimension (line [\ref{alg:analyze:func}]).
-Then, the set of correlated variables for all tensors \textit{VarsSet} is initialized to empty and each tensor in \textit{TensorSet} is analyzed (line [\ref{alg:analyze:all:begin}-\ref{alg:analyze:all:end}]).
-When iterating through the \textit{TensorSet}, all variables in the index expression of each dimension is checked and the ones that belong to the set of loop variables are added to \textit{VarsSet} (line [\ref{alg:analyze:check:begin}-\ref{alg:analyze:check:end}]).
-When Algorithm~\ref{alg:analyze} terminates, the correlation between variables and tensors is determined.